mr2rm/dotfiles/README.md

 # dotfiles

-My personal collection of dotfiles and configuration files
+A set of my personal dotfiles to manage my system preferences, shell environment, editor settings, and development tools.
+Designed for easy setup and portability.